dentarg/auth0-blog/_posts/2017-05-12-horizontal-scaling-jsf-applications-with-spring-session.markdown

 }
 ```

-Since HTTP session will be handled by an external session store (Redis), we will need to add the `Serializable` interface to everything that gets added to users' sessions— this interface tell the JVM that the classes that use it are subject to serialization over the network, to disk, etc. In this case, we have to update only the `Product` class.
+Since HTTP session will be handled by an external session store (Redis), we will need to add the `Serializable` interface to everything that gets added to users' sessions— this interface tells the JVM that the classes that use it are subject to serialization over the network, to disk, etc. In this case, we have to update only the `Product` class.

 ```java
 //...